angela-bi/Interactive-Lab-Hub/Lab 1/README.md

 ### To start the semester, you will need:
 1. Read about Git [here](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).
-2. Set up your own Github "Lab Hub" repository to keep all you work in record by [following these instructions](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2021Fall/readings/Submitting%20Labs.md).
+2. Set up your own Github "Lab Hub" repository by forking the [Interactive-Lab-Hub repository](https://github.com/FAR-Lab/Interactive-Lab-Hub).
+To get lab updates, simply use GitHub's "Sync fork" button when new content is available.
-3. Set up the README.md for your Hub repository (for instance, so that it has your name and points to your own Lab 1) and [learn how to](https://guides.github.com/features/mastering-markdown/) organize and post links to your submissions on your README.md so we can find them easily.
+3. Set up the README.md for your Hub repository (for instance, so that it has your name and points to your own Lab 1) and [learn how to](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) organize and post links to your submissions on your README.md so we can find them easily.

 ### For this lab, you will need: